 Recorded Top Speed: 2,585 km/h or 1,606.3 mph

-The F-4 Phantom established as much as sixteen world air records, all during its initial service years.
+The F-4 Phantom established as many as sixteen world air records, all during its initial service years.
 Some of them were not broken until the mid-1970s.
 On 22 November 1961, during Operation Skyburner, a modified F-4 Phantom II reached a record speed of 2,585 km/h.

-Due to its large airframe and massive firepower, the F-4s were heavier and less maneuverable than its Russian counterparts, such as MiG-21.
+Due to its large airframe and massive firepower, the F-4s were heavier and less maneuverable than its Russian counterparts, such as the MiG-21.
 Nevertheless, the aircraft had been used extensively by other countries and wars.

-8. McDonnell Douglas F-15 Eagle
+10. McDonnell Douglas F-15 Eagle

 A USAF F-15C flying over California